simplenetes-io/podc/PODSPEC.md

           # Define under `signal` which other containers shall we signal that we have started successfully.
           # Only containers which are Up will get signalled.
 When Pod is starting up fresh then only containers defined above this container can possibly be Up and therefore get signalled.
-          # However, if the container is restarted then all containers defined under `signal` will get signalled, regardless the definition order.
+          # However, if the container is restarted then all containers defined under `signal` will get signalled (regardless the definition order) if the startup was successful and target containers are Up.
-          # Containers to be signalled must also define the `signal` property, otherwise the signalling is ignored.
+          # Containers to be signalled must of course have defined the `signal` property, otherwise the signalling is ignored.
           signal:
               - container: hello
               - container: secret